MikeBenitez1/mobile-test-automation-appium/README.md

 ## Tests Execution

-The following tasks can be executed manually locally but are planned to be executed automatically in a pipeline.
+The following tasks can be triggered manually locally but can be integrated to a pipeline to run automatically.

 * To run the test by scenario name use the following command:
 ```